 5 minutes read time.

-• While you probably can’t fix the issue, you can help in small ways: offer support, organise regular catch ups, ask questions, share your own experiences, and offer practical guidance when needed.
+While you probably can’t fix the issue, you can help in small ways: offer support, organize regular catch ups, ask questions, share your own experiences, and offer practical guidance when needed.

 When a friend is going through a hard time (think: a death in the family, navigating divorce, facing unemployment, or struggling with mental health) you may be unsure how to support them.
 What should you say?
 What should you do?
 Do they need space?
 Tough love?
 Should you force them to talk about it?
 Try to distract them?
 Make them laugh?
 Just sit with them in silence?